elmasarany/insta/README.md

 ## convert Docker Compose to k8s
 Using Kompose tool [kompose](https://kompose.io/):

+## Build Drkiq Image
+build Drkiq image and upload it to dockerhub to use it in our deployment file.

 ## Apply the yaml files
   ## issues displayied during the applying